 Mark is a current parent and has a varied professional background including stints in technology consulting, business strategy, marketing/communications, and most recently, public policy and international affairs in the financial regulation space.

-Tony Julius (Chair of Finance Committee)
+Tom Ewing (Chair of the Finance Committee)

 Henry Keighley-Elstub (Chair of the Education & Staffing Committee)

 Henry is a non-parental governor.
 He has over twenty years’ experience teaching and leading in the independent preparatory sector.
 For the last seven years, he has been Head of Pembridge Hall School, a non-selective girls’ preparatory school in Notting Hill.

 Stephen Lehec (member of the Education & Staffing Committee)

 Stephen is a non-parent governor.
 He is the Head of Kingston Grammar School and has a wealth of experience in the secondary education sector.
 He also supports a number of charitable endeavours and is a keen sports coach.

 Paul O’Neill (member of Education & Staffing Committee)

 Paul is a current parent.
 A maths teacher by training, he has worked on the Senior Leadership Teams of four Inner London Secondary Schools before appointment as the founding Headteacher of a state-maintained school in Lewisham.
 Most recently he was headmaster of a secondary school in Berkshire.